-Get to know psychologist and author Dr. Joshua Coleman.
+Get to know LifeSpeak expert and psychologist Dr. Joshua Coleman.

 You specialize in so many interesting areas of psychology: Is there something about counselling couples that is especially challenging or rewarding?

 The challenge is being able to independently advocate for both people’s perspectives when those perspectives are often quite at odds.
 While challenging, it also models that you can have 2 very different views, both of which are deserving of empathy and expression.
 That’s also what’s rewarding about the work.

 One of the hardest things for a couple to make it though is an affair.
 Please tell us how some couples are able to manage this successfully?

 I don’t have any statistics on that.
 I would say the biggest predictors, from my experience are:

 - The ability of the person who had the affair to be empathetic for a considerable period of time as to how wounding was the affair

 - The ability of the person who was cheated on to be open to understanding how their behavior may have opened the door to being cheated on